HaaLeo/vscode-chat/docs/MATTERMOST.md

 ### Configure Token

 Once you have the token, run the following commands from the VS Code command palette:

 1. Run **Chat: Configure Access Token**, select "Mattermost", and then paste your token in the input box

 > Your token will be saved securely in your system's local keychain.

-2. Next, you will be prompted to choose your primary Mattermost server.
+2. Next, you will be prompted to choose your primary Mattermost team.
 If you don't want to select now, you can run the **Chat: Change Workspace** command later.

 ### Troubleshooting